Darboux evaluations of algebraic Gauss hypergeometric functions: Computation of Darboux evaluations

 Like in the previous case above, we know singularities and local exponents of this equation without cumbersome computations.
 Here they are:

 Condition {\em (i)} of Lemma \ref{principald} gives the following candidates for the divisors of radical solutions:

-Here $X$ and $Y$ are regular points of (\ref{pullbackeq3}).
-By condition {\em (ii)} and the additional statement of the same lemma, these should be torsion points on $E_3$ defined over $\QQ$.
+Here $X$ and $Y$ are some regular points of (\ref{pullbackeq3}).
+By condition {\em (ii)} and the additional statement of the same lemma, these should be torsion points on $C_3$ defined over $\QQ$.
 The possibilities for $X$ and $Y$ are: $(-\frac19,-\frac59)$, $(-\frac19,\frac59)$, $(1,-5)$, $(1,5)$.
 This gives 8 possible divisors of a radical solution.
 For each possibility, one has to construct a radical function (in any form) with that divisor, and to check whether it is a solution of (\ref{pullbackeq3}).
 Alternatively, candidate solutions can be expanded in power series around $(x,\xi)=(0,0)$ and compared with the hypergeometric series in (\ref{icoselliptk3}) and (\ref{icoselliptm3}).
 Then one does not have to know explicit equation (\ref{pullbackeq3}), but has to find enough power series terms of {\em all} candidate solutions (so that the right candidates could be selected).
 It turns out that actual solutions have $X=(-\frac19,-\frac59)$ and $Y=(1,-5)$.
-These two solutions and evaluations (\ref{icoselliptk3}), (\ref{icoselliptm3}) can be expressed in a convenient form by using methods of subsection \ref{compfuncs}.
-Eventually, both companion evaluations (\ref{icoselliptl3}), (\ref{icoselliptz3}) can be obtained by the same four-step procedure as in the previous case.
+These two solutions and evaluations (\ref{icoselliptk3}), (\ref{icoselliptm3}) are expressed in a convenient form by using methods of \S \ref{compfuncs}.

-In principle, one can find all our evaluations by combining the local exponents of the corresponding pull-back equations, and trying all candidate principal divisors of possible solutions.
-But the number of possibilities is usually very large.
-Needless to say, all our computations need assistance of computer algebra packages.

-Now we consider evaluation of formulas (\ref{icosellipta4})--(\ref{icoselliptd4}).
-A pull-back of a hypergeometric equation with the local exponent differences $(1/5,1/5,2/3)$ has the following singularities and local exponents:
+Next we consider evaluation of formulas (\ref{icosellipta4})--(\ref{icoselliptc4}).
+A pull-back of $E(1/5,1/5,2/3)$ has the following singularities and local exponents:

+Condition {\em (i)} of Lemma \ref{principald} gives the following candidates for the divisors on $C_4$ of radical solutions:

+The candidate divisors are grouped into possible pairs for a basis of actual solutions, following Lemma \ref{cctwosols}.
+The divisors in the first pair do not satisfy condition {\em (ii)} of Lemma \ref{principald}.
+To decide the right pair, one may take one divisor from each of the one two pairs, construct an expression for a corresponding radical function, and compare its power series around $(0,0)$.
+It turns out, the last pair is the right one.
+Once we have the right divisors for (\ref{icosellipta4}) and (\ref{icoselliptc4}), we can proceed similarly as in the pervious cases.
+Application of the methods of \S \ref{compfuncs} may require some combinatorial creativeness.
+For example, here is a convenient splitting of the right divisor for (\ref{icosellipta4}):

+Now we consider evaluation of formulas (\ref{icoselliptk4})--(\ref{icoselliptz4}).
+We comment only the most complicated step of choosing the divisors of the actual solutions of the pull-back of $E(2/5,3/5,1/3)$.
+The singularities and local exponents are the following:

 Condition {\em (i)} of Lemma \ref{principald} gives the following candidates for the divisors of radical solutions: